Ch0p1k3/mafia-grpc/README.md

 # Mafia

-This is simple voice chat on TCP socket.
+This is mafia game.
 Whole installation under python3.9.
 You can install it in Ubuntu/Debian using `sudo make install_python3.9`.

 ### Install dependencies for Linux/Debian
 ```bash